Description of the project:

 The project will be implemented via five inter-linked components:

-- Documenting cases of innovation: At least eight case studies will be documented using innovative ICT and communication products such as videos, photo journals, case studies, study visit reports and social media reports.
-A communication strategy will be developed to guide targeted dissemination of the case studies including via an online knowledge platform and peer exchanges.
+2) Documenting cases of innovation: Case studies are documented on the innovative work and best practices currently being undertaken by civil society on the conserving marine and coastal resources and developing sustainable and resilient livelihoods in the Caribbean.
+A communication strategy was developed to guide targeted dissemination of the case studies including via the Caribbean Civil Society SDGs Knowledge Platform and peer exchanges.
 These will particularly seek to engage Haitian organisations in regional networks.
+The case studies are:

-- Regional Innovation Programme for biodiversity conservation and resilience: A Caribbean Coastal and Marine Innovation Advisory Group will support design of the programme, selection of projects, evaluation and sharing of results, lessons and recommendations to support policy and practice for improved marine and coastal governance and management in MPAs/MMAs.
-FFOs, CBOs and NGOs will be supported via mentoring and coaching to apply for small grants (ranging from EUR5,000 to EUR10,000) and deliver projects.
+3) Regional Innovation Programme for biodiversity conservation and resilience: A Caribbean Coastal and Marine Innovation Advisory Group (see Terms of Reference and list of members) are supporting design of the programme, selection of projects, evaluation and sharing of results, lessons and recommendations to support policy and practice for improved marine and coastal governance and management in MPAs/MMAs.
+FFOs, CBOs and NGOs will be supported via mentoring and coaching to apply for small grants (ranging from EUR5,000 to EUR10,000) to deliver projects.

-- Developing and strengthening SMEs: Socio-economic studies will be conducted to assess the baseline and results.
-SME mentors will be identified and trained in a methodology to develop and strengthen SMEs from targeted communities around MPAs/MMAs.
-Entrepreneurs will also learn ways to develop enterprises that sustainably use marine and coastal resources to deliver economic, environmental and social co-benefits as well as how to ‘climate proof’ their enterprises.
-SME mentors will offer the coaching and mentoring while micro grants of up to EUR2,000 will be offered to selected enterprises.
+4) Developing and strengthening SMEs: Socio-economic studies will be conducted to assess the baseline and results.
+SME mentors were identified and trained in a methodology to develop and strengthen SMEs from targeted communities around MPAs/MMAs (see reports of first and second training workshops).
+See list of SME mentors and their mentee SMEs.
+Entrepreneurs are learning ways to develop enterprises that sustainably use marine and coastal resources to deliver economic, environmental and social co-benefits as well as how to ‘climate proof’ their enterprises.
+SME mentors will provide coaching and mentoring while micro grants of up to EUR2,000 will be offered to selected enterprises.
 Measures to establish and strengthen private-public partnerships to support SMEs will also be explored.